 The Destination Thailand Visa Application Process

-There are several options when applying for the Destination Thailand Visa (DTV Visa Thailand).
+There are several options when applying for the Destination Thailand Visa.

 As mentioned earlier, though, each embassy is different, and may charge different DTV fees, demand to see more than 500,000 THB in your accounts, or require more/different evidence of finances or employment.
-Call ahead to confirm your local embassy’s requirements.
+Because of this, it is recommended that you call ahead to confirm your local embassy’s requirements.

 Another option is to apply online through the Thai e-Visa portal.
-This platform lets you complete your application from home, with step-by-step instructions to help you along the way.
-Keep in mind that while this is done online, your application will still go through your local embassy, so you must also do this from your country of residency and be aware of the embassy’s unique requirements.
+This platform enables you to complete your application without going to the embassy in person.
+Keep in mind, however, that while this is done online, your application will still go through your local embassy, so you must also do this from outside of Thailand.

 Extending the Destination Thailand Visa

-Once you have your visa and are in Thailand, you can extend your yearly stay by an additional 180 days, allowing you to stay in Thailand for nearly a year without having to leave and return.
-To do this, you will have to visit the immigration HQ in Bangkok and file for an extension.
+Once you have your DTV visa and are in Thailand, you can stay for 180 days before needing to leave the country and refresh your stay.
+You can also extend your stay by an additional 180 days, allowing you to stay in Thailand for nearly a year without having to leave and return.
+To do this, you will have to visit the immigration HQ in Bangkok, then file for an extension, and pay the DTV extension fee (1,900 THB).

 How long can you stay in Thailand on the DTV?